mattesanna017/Employ-Tracker-W12/README.md

 https://youtu.be/SdDhyjedPtY

 ## Future-Developments
-After the user selects "add new employee", "add new role" and "update employee" and fills their fields, the user can be able to visualized straight away the updated database table.
+After the user selects "add new employee", "add new role" and "update employee" and fills their fields, the user is able to visualize straight away the updated database table.

 ## URL-of-GitHub-Repository
 https://github.com/mattesanna017/Employ-Tracker-W12